deguree2718/deod/README.md

 $help
 - displays an embed with a list of the commands

+### Fake Nitro

+$nitro :customEmote\:
+- deletes the triggering message and sends the emote as the source image of it back

 ## Invite Link
 [Deod invite - Gotta steal'em all](https://discord.com/api/oauth2/authorize?client_id=968280354446270464&scope=bot&permissions=9621800553472)